bchardim/openshift-workshop/README.md

 "image": "registry.redhat.io/openshift3/ose-haproxy-router:v3.11.157",
 ```

-* Update ansible playbooks to the desired version that we want to upgrade (latest) on bastion host.
+* On bastion node update ansible playbooks to the desired version that we want to upgrade (latest) on bastion host.

 ```bash
 $ yum update -y openshift-ansible